-Divorced persons can only remarry, according to the religious rite, by dispensation; but in order to do justice, the church has an ecclesiastical tribunal to consider applications for dispensations in such cases, and any divorced baptized person, or baptized person whose previous marriage has been annulled, may apply to the church for dispensation.
-If dispensation is freely granted by the tribunal the divorced person or person whose previous marriage has been annulled may marry again with the benediction of the church, as though never married before, and one of the clergy may officiate.
+Divorced persons can only remarry, according to the religious rite, by dispensation; but in order to do justice, the Church has an ecclesiastical tribunal to consider applications for dispensations in such cases, and any divorced baptized person, or baptized person whose previous marriage has been annulled, may apply to the Church for dispensation.
+If dispensation is freely granted by the tribunal the divorced person or person whose previous marriage has been annulled may marry again with the benediction of the Church, as though never married before, and one of the clergy may officiate.

 The clergy consists of men in the major orders of deacon, priest and bishop.
 The clergy may marry either before or after ordination.
 The clergy includes both major bishops and chorepiscopi.
 A chorepiscopus holds the full Apostolic Succession (and may thus ordain or consecrate validly) but has restricted faculties, whereby he can act only in concert with a major bishop, or on the commission of such a bishop.
 This office is comparable to that of an auxiliary bishop in other churches.
 Senior priests may be appointed to the office of archpresbyter.